rngtm/EasyScriptTester/README.md

 EasyScriptTester
 ============
-**EasyScriptTester** is a tool to testing script method easily in Unity
+**EasyScriptTester** is a tool to test script methods easily in Unity

 Usage
 -------